Battle of Tampere: Battle in the town

 The Whites launched their decisive offensive on 3 April at 2:30 am.
 During the first day, they managed to take the eastern working-class districts of Tammela and Kyttälä despite the heavy resistance.
 The fighting went on block by block and house by house.
 The Whites finally reached the Tammerkoski river which divided the town in two.
 During the day, the Whites had 207 killed and the Reds 115–170.
 Also, nearly 20 civilians were killed.
 As leaving the town was impossible, people from the suburbs fled into the centre.
 Churches and other public buildings were crowded with refugees, the local residents hid in their basements.
 1,700 people took shelter in the Tampere Cathedral.

 One of the most famous operations of the battle was conducted on the same day.
-A White unit led by jäger Gunnar Melin took the Näsilinna Palace on the Näsinkallio hill along Hallituskatu, only to lose it again in the evening, as the main force was stuck on the east side of Tammerkoski.
+A company-sized White unit led by jäger Gunnar Melin took the Näsilinna Palace on the Näsinkallio hill after breaking through the Reds' lines, only to lose it again in the evening, as the main force was stuck on the east side of Tammerkoski.
 Melin's troops executed 20 surrendered Reds in the yard of the Näsinlinna Palace despite the leaflets signed by the White commander C. G. E. Mannerheim claiming Whites would not shoot prisoners.

 On the next morning at 4:00 am, the Whites crossed the Tammerkoski River at several points, including the railway bridge and the Satakunnansilta and Hämeensilta bridges.
 In the evening, they reached Hämeenpuisto Avenue on the western side of town.
 On 5 April, the Whites managed to take the rest of the town.
 The last Red pocket was the City Hall, defended together by male and female fighters.
 According to a legend, the City Hall lasted this long as the Tampere Women's Red Guard refused to capitulate.
 The last City Hall defenders finally surrendered at 5:30 pm.
 The remaining Reds retreated to the western suburbs of Pyynikki and Pispala.
 In the evening, a large group of Reds managed to flee across the ice of lakes Pyhäjärvi and Näsijärvi.
 Among them were Red leaders Verner Lehtimäki, Ali Aaltonen and K. M. Evä.

 On 6 April, the Whites were about to attack the western suburbs, but at 8:30 am a white flag was raised on top of the Pyynikki Tower, and the battle was over.
 However, there were still some lone Red snipers for a couple of days.